Royalty Free Sound Effects & Sound Libraries

 In this blog post I explain what metadata is, why it’s important as a sound librarian to have proper metadata, programs that can read and write keywords, and what the Universal Category System is.

 Metadata describes data about digital files.
-In our case, we’re talking about metadata for sound effects and ambience recordings.
+In our case, we’re talking about metadata for sound effects, ambience and field recordings.

 If you find yourself with thousands of files, a categorized and organized file naming system helps you to locate your sounds in just a couple of seconds.